LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

   ...

-Project specific settings related to which Spack version to use, where Spack packages live, etc. are located in the ``RAJA/.uberenv_config.json`` file.
+Project specific settings related to which Spack version to use, where Spack packages live, etc. are located in the `RAJA/.uberenv_config.json file <https://github.com/LLNL/RAJA/blob/develop/.uberenv_config.json>`_.

-The uberenv python script invokes Spack which generates a CMake *host-config* file that contains a RAJA configuration specification **(step 3)**.
-To generate a *host-config* file, Spack uses the RAJA Spack package ``RAJA/scripts/spack_packages/raja/package.py``, plus *Spack spec* information.
+The uberenv python script invokes Spack to generate a CMake *host-config* file containing a RAJA build specification **(step 3)**.
+To generate a *host-config* file, Spack uses the
+`RAJA Spack package <https://github.com/LLNL/RAJA/blob/develop/scripts/spack_packages/raja/package.py>`_, plus *Spack spec* information.
 The ``RAJA/.gitlab/<resource>-jobs.yml`` file defines a build specification (*Spack spec*) for each jobs that will be run on the corresponding resource.
 For example, in the ``lassen-jobs.yml`` file, you will see an entry such as::